 Looking for some good anime to watch?
-Yes, the hobby of watching anime and reading manga has come a long way.
+Yes, the hobby of and reading manga has come a long way.
 From being classified as a mere pastime for kids to being represented as a rising trend in mainstream media.
 It is being proven that anime possesses a supreme quality of artistic expression, with gripping storylines and amazing production quality, which works fantastically in attracting viewers.
 Anime, just like any other style of animation, is not a genre but only a style which encompasses ¬all genres found in cinema.

 Anime and manga are often classified by their target audience, ranging from series directed towards kids, young girls and boys and adults.
 With the rising popularity of anime outside of Japan, it is inevitable that the casual viewer might wish to delve deeper into the anime realm and explore some good anime to watch beside highly popular anime like Attack On Titan, Tokyo Ghoul, Naruto, Bleach and One Piece.